 Readings and/or laboratory experience.
 Offered fall semesters.

-Comprehensive study of molecular and biological effects of ionizing radiations with an emphasis on biomedical therapeutic applications; mammalian radiobiology, contribution of metabolism to radiation effects, and therapeutic applications of radiation in cancer therapy.
-Offered fall semesters of odd years.
-Prerequisites: BIOC:3120 and CHEM:2210.
+Comprehensive study of molecular and biological effects of ionizing radiations with emphasis on biomedical therapeutic applications; mammalian radiobiology, contribution of metabolism to radiation effects, and therapeutic applications of radiation in cancer therapy.
+Offered fall semesters.
+Prerequisites: CHEM:2210 and BMB:3120.
 Requirements: college-level physics.